kirbyju/tcia_utils/README.md

 # Overview
 This package contains functions to simplify common tasks one might perform when interacting with The Cancer Imaging Archive (TCIA) via Jupyter/Python.
 Learn more about TCIA and its open-access datasets at https://www.cancerimagingarchive.net/.
+Please be sure to comply with the [TCIA Data Usage Policy](https://wiki.cancerimagingarchive.net/x/c4hF).

 # Installation
 ```